Salmon Ochazuke (Green Tea Over Rice)

 The Subversive Table | Lis Lam

-Experience the delicate and comforting flavors of Ochazuke, a traditional Japanese dish that consists of Green Tea over Rice.
-A simple yet elegant combination that brings together steamed rice and fragrant green tea broth.
-With a generous serving of flaked salmon and furikake on top, it's easy and so delicious!
+Make the ultimate comfort food: Salmon Ochazuke!
+A simple yet elegant meal with steamed rice, omega-3-rich salmon, and fragrant green tea.
+With a generous sprinkle of furikake on top, it's easy to make and so delicious.
 A dab of wasabi completes the meal.
 Easy Japanese comfort food at its best!

 5 from 1 vote